oppia/oppia-web-developer-docs/Google-Summer-of-Code-2017.md

 - [Google's list of resources](https://developers.google.com/open-source/gsoc/resources/)
 - [GSoC FAQ](https://developers.google.com/open-source/gsoc/faq)

+## Getting started

+If you're specifically interested in applying to work with Oppia for GSoC, we recommend you follow this steps:

+1. Sign up to the [oppia-gsoc-announce@](https://groups.google.com/forum/#!forum/oppia-gsoc-announce) mailing list in order to receive important notifications about Oppia's participation in GSoC.

-If you're specifically interested in applying to work with Oppia for GSoC, take a look at one of the project ideas below.
-If you're not very familiar with what Oppia is all about (or wish to become familiar with concepts like explorations and interactions), then our [user documentation](http://oppia.github.io/#/) will be very helpful for you.
-We'd also recommend that you have a go at playing/creating lessons on [Oppia.org](https://www.oppia.org), which hosts an instance of Oppia.
-If you'd like to work on a smaller coding project ahead of GSoC or even outside of the program, check out [Contributing to Oppia](https://github.com/oppia/oppia/wiki/Contributing-code-to-Oppia) for tips on how to get started.
+1. Take a look at one of the project ideas below, and select one or more projects that you're most interested in.

+1. If you're not very familiar with what Oppia is all about (or wish to familiarize yourself with concepts like explorations and interactions), then our [user documentation](http://oppia.github.io/#/) will be very helpful for you.
+We'd also recommend having a go at playing/creating lessons on [Oppia.org](https://www.oppia.org), which hosts an instance of Oppia.

-Before submitting a project proposal, we recommend looking at our [developer wiki](https://github.com/oppia/oppia/wiki) to familiarize yourself with our development process.
-Also, check out our various [starter projects](https://github.com/oppia/oppia/issues?q=is%3Aopen+is%3Aissue+label%3A%22starter+project%22) -- you may be able to find a smaller issue that interests you, and get some experience with the codebase in the process.
+1. Read the [contributors' guide](https://github.com/oppia/oppia/wiki/Contributing-code-to-Oppia#setting-things-up), set up a development instance, and work on a [starter project](https://github.com/oppia/oppia/issues?q=is%3Aopen+is%3Aissue+label%3A%22starter+project%22) to get more familiar with the Oppia codebase and the contribution process.
+This will also help us get an idea of what it's like to work with you, and how independent you are. (**Note:** if you can't find a suitable starter project, you can also pick an issue labeled "TODO: needs instructions" -- these issues require a bit more investigation, but some of them are not too difficult.)

+1. Write your project proposal!
+If you have any questions about your project, feel free to ask on [Gitter chat](https://gitter.im/oppia/oppia-chat), or email the [mentors' mailing list](mailto:oppia-gsoc-mentors-17@googlegroups.com).
+Please be specific when asking questions; this makes it easier for us to help you.

+## FAQs

+**Q: What technical skills do I need to work on Oppia?**

-Note: Familiarity with AngularJS (v1), Python and Google App Engine is useful and recommended for most Oppia work.
+A: Familiarity with AngularJS (v1), Python, and Google App Engine is useful and recommended for most Oppia work.
+In addition, UI design skills are useful for frontend, user-facing work.
 Please see the individual project ideas to determine whether these skills are recommended or required for the project in question.

+**Q: How can I increase my chances of getting selected?**

+A: Writing a good project proposal, engaging with the community, helping other students, successfully contributing patches, and demonstrating that you can work independently can all help you.
+Your application will be evaluated holistically, so there's no one thing you must or must not do (other than apply!) to get selected.

+**Q: Can you be flexible around other my commitments in the summer?**

+A: GSoC is intended to be a full-time commitment, so the main concern is whether you can still get the project done on time.
+Be upfront about your other commitments and make sure you schedule your time accordingly when creating your proposal.
+The proposal should be able to reflect your being able to complete the project by the end of the summer.

 ## GSoC Proposal Template
 When proposing a project, please use the following template: